clab/fast_align/README.md

     ./fast_align -i text.fr-en -d -o -v > forward.align

-The usually recommended way to run `fast_align` to generate *target–source* alignments is:
+The usually recommended way to generate *target–source* alignments is:

     ./fast_align -i text.fr-en -d -o -v -r > reverse.align

+Using other tools, forward and reverse alignments can be *symmetrized* using intersection, union, or a variety of more heuristic criteria.

 ## Output